Identity Theft & Scams

 What if I have been targeted by a scam involving my mail?

-What can I do to avoid becoming a victim of Medicare fraud?
+What can I do to avoid becoming a victim of Medicare fraud and how do I report it if I think fraud has occurred?

 Review your Medicare Summary Notices for errors and report anything suspicious to Medicare.
 If you think a charge is incorrect, and you know the provider, you may want to call their office to ask about it.
 The person you speak to may help you better understand the services or supplies you got, or they may realize a billing error was made.
 If you contact the provider and suspect that Medicare is being charged for health care you didn’t get, or you don’t know the provider on the claim, find out how to report fraud.